Collingwood’s municipal debt and 2014 budget

 Loading

 If you attended the Mayor’s Levee, Jan.
 5, you received a small brochure that listed some of this council’s accomplishments to date, as well as our collective plans and priorities for the remaining year of our term.
 It’s worth reiterating some of those notes.
 Keeping the public informed was identified by this council as a strategic priority in our first strategic planning session at the beginning of our term.
-This flyer was produced by our new Communications Officer as part of that ongoing transparency and … click below for more ↓
+This flyer was produced by our new Communications Officer as part of that ongoing transparency and accountability.
+We want to let you know what we’re doing on your behalf.
+Many of … click below for more ↓

 Collingwood: 2114